-World Day of Remembrance for Road Traffic Victims is celebrated on the third Sunday of November in the world.
-Sad holiday tells the population that accidents in most cases occur due to the fault of the driver, and not because of a malfunction of the vehicle.
-Today we remember those who died in car accidents, who had a whole life ahead of them.
+World Day of Remembrance for Road Traffic Victims is celebrated on the third Sunday of November around the world.
+This solemn day serves to remind us that car accidents are often caused by drivers’ mistakes and negligence, not vehicle malfunction.
+On this day we remember those who have tragically lost their lives in car accidents, leaving behind them a life of potential.

-- in 20% of accidents, the driver falls asleep at the wheel, so it is very important to have a good rest;
+- In 20% of accidents, the driver falls asleep at the wheel, so it is important to make sure you get enough rest before driving.

-- seat belt reduces the risk of serious injuries by 61%;
+- Seatbelts reduce the risk of serious injury by 61%.

 - Alcohol and drugs are the most common causes of car accidents.

-Make a donation to an organization that supports victims of car accidents.
-Participate in various events in your city, tell your friends about the holiday.
-Follow the rules of driving and promote it to other drivers.
-Say thanks to the 24/7 emergency services, lifeguards and other services that are the first to arrive on the scene.
+There are many ways to participate in this day of remembrance.
+You can make a donation to an organization that supports victims of car accidents, participate in events in your city, and tell your friends about the day.
+Remember to follow the rules of driving and promote them to other drivers.
+Finally, thank the emergency services and lifeguards who are often the first on the scene.

 World Day of Remembrance for Road Traffic Victims is observed on the third Sunday in November each year.